Please click here to access information relating to International Admissions processes for issuing CAS Statements.

 Your log in information will be enclosed in your Welcome letter.
 The steps are detailed here.

-Anyone who wants to commence a course of study at Queen’s University Belfast must confirm that they have permission to remain in the UK and this permission does not restrict them from study at the University, this is your ‘right to study’.
+Anyone who wants to commence a course of study at Queen’s University Belfast must confirm that they have permission to remain in the UK and this permission does not restrict them from study at the University.

 To perform the check, you will be asked to present your original passport, visa and ATAS Certificate (if applicable) and complete a simple form at enrolment and registration.

-If you are collecting your BRP Card from the University, you will do this as part of the Right to Study Check.
+If you are collecting your BRP Card from the University, you will do this as part of your Immigration Document Check.
 International Student Support’s Visa and Immigration Advisors will check your documents and confirm your permission to enrol at the University.

 Whether you collect your BRP from a post office or from your institution depends on which option you specify in your visa application form.
 When you complete your visa application, the form will give you a choice of post offices from which to collect your BRP.
 The form will select these post offices based on the addresses you provide on your application, that is, the address where you will be living and the address of your Tier 4 sponsor.